vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/057/03_panAyyaM_tadashvinA.md

 title = "03"

 +++
-I do not know who the bull (vṛṣabháḥ) is; Old suggests Indra, Ge Agni.
+I do not know who the bull (vṛṣabháḥ) is; Oldenberg suggests Indra, Geldner Agni.